Visiting Alcatraz and want to enjoy a pleasant hike? I recommend the Agave Trail!

 Tour Alcatraz Island and more

 There are many reasons that Alcatraz Island makes it on every “top things to do in San Francisco” list.
 In fact, it’s regularly rated by Tripadvisor travelers as one of the top landmarks in the country.
-(It’s been No. 1 multiple times and most recently came in fifth in 2023.)
+(It’s been No. 1 multiple times and came in fifth in 2023.)

 The natural beauty you’ll experience here is just one aspect of this not-to-be-missed northern part of the city, which also includes Ghirardelli Square and Fisherman’s Wharf.
-There’s no better way to experience it all than with the guidance of a local, which you can do — including taking the ferry to Alcatraz —
+There’s no better way to experience it all than with the guidance of a local, which you can do — including taking the ferry to Alcatraz — as part of our walking tour.

 Your local tour guide is a great resource for learning more about SF, and your tour ticket includes a cruise to the island with an audio guide from the National Park Service telling all about the island’s fascinating history.